ethereum/go-ethereum/docs/_interface/consensus-clients.md

 self-generated and provided to Geth by passing the file path to `--authrpc.jwtsecret`.
 The `jwtsecret` file is required by both Geth and the consensus client.

 The authorization must then be applied to a specific address/port.
-This is achievd by passing an address to `--authrpc.addr` and a port number to `--authrpc.port`.
+This is achieved by passing an address to `--authrpc.addr` and a port number to `--authrpc.port`.
 It is also safe to provide either `localhost` or a wildcard `*` to `--authrpc.vhosts` so that incoming requests from virtual hosts are accepted by Geth because it only applies to the port authenticated using `jwtsecret`.